Leaders in student living.

 Ms. Baqir earned a BA from the University of Toronto Mississauga and is a member of the Project Management Institute, with a focus on International Project Management and Project Risk Assessment.

-Nikole Maloy applies her experience in Residence Life toward project execution, management, and analysis for Scion’s Advisory Services clients.
+Nikole Yarsh applies her experience in Residence Life toward project execution, management, and analysis for Scion’s Advisory Services clients.
 Her research is used to explore market conditions, trends in higher education and student preferences that help determine the best housing solution for each unique institution.
-In addition to various research functions, Ms. Maloy is responsible for the development of project surveys, conducting focus group and stakeholder sessions, and overall project communications for Advisory Services clients and project teams.
+In addition to various research functions, Mrs. Yarish is responsible for the development of project surveys, conducting focus group and stakeholder sessions, and overall project communications for Advisory Services clients and project teams.